airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25.md

 just substituted with zero in the equation.

-All of the addressing modes mentioned in [Data Accessing Methods](#dataaccessingmethods) except immediate-mode can be represented in this fashion.
+All of the addressing modes mentioned in [Data Accessing Methods](#data-accessing-methods) except immediate-mode can be represented in this fashion.

 direct addressing modedirect addressing mode
 This is done by only using the `ADDRESS_OR_OFFSET` portion.
 Example: